InsMapper: Exploring Inner-instance Information for Vectorized HD Mapping: Methodology

-InsightMapper is an end-to-end trainable encoder-decoder transformer model.
-Following BEVformer \citep{li2022bevformer}, InsightMapper first projects perspective view camera images into the bird's-eye-view (BEV).
-After obtaining the BEV features, InsightMapper employs deformable attention layers \citep{zhu2020deformable} to process input decoder object queries.
-Each object query predicts one point, including the object class and the regression point position.
-The overall structure of InsightMapper is visualized in Fig. \ref{diagram}.

-\subsection{Query generation}
+\subsection{Query Generation}

-Unlike conventional object detection tasks, where queries are independent and identically distributed (i.e., i.i.d.), the points to be detected exhibit strong correlations.
-There are several approaches to generating object queries as input for the transformer decoder, including the naive scheme, hierarchical scheme, and hybrid scheme.
-All query generation schemes are visualized in Fig. \ref{query_generation}.
+In contrast to traditional object detection tasks, where queries are independent and identically distributed (i.i.d.), the points to be detected in our task exhibit significant correlations.
+Various methods can be used to generate object queries as input for the transformer decoder, such as the basic scheme, hierarchical scheme, and hybrid scheme.
+All query generation schemes are illustrated in Figure \ref{query_generation}.
+Initialized queries are organized into line instances.
+The quality and diversity of the initialized lines are both crucial.

-\paragraph{Naive query generation} This approach assumes points are i.i.d. and generates queries randomly, without utilizing inner-instance information.
-Let $N_I$ denote the number of predicted instances, which is clearly larger than $N^*$.
-Since each instance contains $n_p$ points, the naive object queries consist of $N_I\cdot n_p$ randomly generated i.i.d. queries.
-This query generation method tends to exhibit degraded performance due to the insufficient incorporation of inner-instance constraints.
+\mypara{Basic query generation.} This method is leveraged in the original DETR \cite{carion2020end} for query generation.
+It assumes that points are i.i.d. and generates queries randomly, without utilizing inner-instance information.
+Let $N_I$ denote the number of predicted instances, which is obviously larger than $N^*$.
+Since each instance contains $n_p$ points, the basic object queries consist of $N_I\cdot n_p$ randomly generated i.i.d. queries, resulting in irregular line shapes.
+Due to the lack of constraints on inner-instance points, the initialized line instances are noisy and have poor quality, which leads to degraded performance.
+MapTR with the basic query scheme is visualized in Fig. \ref{query_init:1}.

-\paragraph{Hierarchical query generation} To address the aforementioned issues of the naive scheme, a hierarchical query generation scheme is proposed in MapTR \citep{liao2022maptr}.
-Let $Q_{ins}=\{q^I_i\}_{i=0}^{N_I}$ denote instance queries and $Q_{pts}=\{q^P_j\}_{j=0}^{n_p}$ denote point queries.
-The object queries for vector map detection are then the pairwise addition of $Q_{ins}$ and $Q_{pts}$, as shown below:
+\mypara{Hierarchical query generation.} To address the aforementioned issue of the basic scheme, a hierarchical query generation scheme is proposed in MapTR \cite{liao2022maptr} and MapTR-V2 \cite{liao2023maptrv2}.
+Let $Q_{ins}=\{q^I_i\}_{i=1}^{N_I}$ denote instance queries and $Q_{pts}=\{q^P_j\}_{j=1}^{n_p}$ denote point queries.
+The object queries for HD map detection are then the pairwise addition of $Q_{ins}$ and $Q_{pts}$: